nepi-engine/nepi_setup/NEPI_DOCKER_LITE_SETUP.md

     # Type **nepihelp** to see all NEPI Software command line shortcuts

-**NOTE:** This process downloads the Demo AI models, AI training scripts, sample data files, and user_configurations to folders in /mnt/nepi_storage.
+**NOTE:** This process downloads the Lite AI models, AI training scripts, sample data files, and user_configurations to folders in /mnt/nepi_storage.

 **NOTE:** This process downolads the latest NEPI Docker Image for your system's